What is Turnover Tax?

 Refunds are usually posted in the availed bank account but for those without a bank account the refund cheques may be collected from the paying office or indeed posted to the postal address given to ZRA.

-What if the tax deducted by the employer is not remitted on time to ZRA?
+What happens if the tax deducted by the employer is not remitted on time to ZRA?

-If tax is not remitted on time by the employer, a penalty of 5% will be charged on the amount due, and interest @ 2% above the BOZ discount rate.
+If tax is not remitted on time, the employer will be charged a penalty of 5% and an interest of 2% above the BOZ discount rate on the amount due.

-- Benefits that cannot be converted into cash such as free residential housing provided by the employer, canteen expenses and personal to holder cars.
+- Benefits that cannot be converted into cash such as free residential housing owned and provided by the employer, canteen expenses, and personal to holder cars.

 Are payments for casual workers and daily paid workers supposed to be taxed?